didikari/fb/README.md

-Tool hack fb premium by rezadkim
+Tool hack fb  by rezadkim